vmware-tanzu-labs/educates-training-platform/docs/custom-resources/secret-copier.md

 Specifying the source secret
 ----------------------------

-As the ``SecretCopier`` custom resource provides a single place for specifying rules for copying of secrets between namespaces, it is cluster scoped.

 To copy a secret from the specified namespace into all other namespaces use the following.